Here are the most frequently asked questions about the Terms and Conditions of the Scheme, full details are provided in your sign up/welcome pack.

 2 How quickly are my invoices paid?

-Any funds collected are passed on to suppliers within 3-5 working days.
+Funds are transferred to suppliers within 24 hours.
+Though they can take 1-3 days to get through to the supplier via BACS.
 Suppliers who take part in the scheme know to allow for this, so you will not go on block.
 During the short time that PayCycle hold your funds, they are still "your money" and are covered by the Direct Debit Guarantee.
 The funds only become the suppliers money at the point of transfer.

 3 Do I have to pay all my invoices on time?